mr-never-known/timepass/README.md

 Timepass is a visually stunning, responsive React web application that serves as a modern frontend interface for discovering and interacting with movie data available on the public internet.
 Built with Vite, Bun, and React.

-## Deployment Readiness
-This project is **100% ready** to be pushed to GitHub and deployed to Vercel.
-Because it was scaffolded using Vite, Vercel will automatically detect its build settings (using `vite build`) without requiring any additional configuration files.

-### Deploy to Vercel
-1. Push this repository to GitHub.
-2. Go to Vercel and Import Project.
-3. Vercel will auto-detect Vite.
-Click **Deploy**.

 ---

 ## Running Locally